-108. The Committee finds that:

-(a) by not properly informing the public concerned about the project by the company Uniland Cementera, SA, and in particular about:

-- (i) the proposed change or extension to an activity subject to article 6 or update to its operating conditions; - (ii) the public authority responsible for making the decision; - (iii) what environmental information relevant for the proposed activity was available; and that - (iv) the fact that the activity was subject to an EIA procedure;
+- 108. The Committee finds that: - (a) By not properly informing the public concerned about the project by the company, Uniland Cementera, and in particular about: - (i) The proposed change or extension to an activity subject to article 6 or update to its operating conditions; - (ii) The public authority responsible for making the decision; - (iii) What environmental information relevant for the proposed activity was available; - (iv) The fact that the activity was subject to an environmental impact assessment procedure;

-the Party concerned failed to comply with article 6, paragraph 2(a), (c), (d)(vi) and (e) of the Convention (para.
-94).
+the Party concerned failed to comply with article 6, paragraph 2 (a), (c), (d) (vi) and (e), of the Convention (para.
+94);

-(b) by not informing the public about the decision to permit the activity subject to article 6 of the Convention by any other means than publishing the decision on the internet, the Party concerned failed to comply with article 6, paragraph 9 of the Convention (para.
+(b) By not informing the public about the decision to permit the activity subject to article 6 of the Convention by any other means than publishing the decision on the Internet, the Party concerned failed to comply with article 6, paragraph 9, of the Convention (para.
 105).